sph-mn/sph-web-app/other/documentation/manual.md

 ``swa-server-guile``

 ### internal
-does not create a socket and calls a procedure with the initialised application. can be used for testing. usage
+does not create a socket and calls a procedure with the initialised application. can be used for testing

+example
 ```
-(swa-start swa-app "default" swa-server-internal
+(swa-start swa-app (getcwd) "default" swa-server-internal
   (lambda (swa-env app-respond)
-    (app-respond (record swa-http-request path arguments headers client swa-env))))
+    (app-respond (swa-http-request-new path arguments headers client swa-env #f))))
 ```

 ## common configuration options